CrashPlan-Labs/crashplanCLI/docs/userguides/legalhold.md

 To view a list of legal hold administrative events, use the following command:

-`crashplan legal-hold search-events`
+`crashplan legal-hold search-events -m <matterID>`

-This command takes the optional filters of a specific matter uid, beginning timestamp, end timestamp, and event type.
+This command takes the required filters of a specific matter uid, and optional filters of beginning timestamp, end timestamp, and event type.

+Future versions of the crashplancli will allow searching events from all legal holds.

 Learn more about the [Legal Hold](../commands/legalhold.md) commands.